albrechtjonas/Java-ContestSolution-CCC/README.md

 2. Make sure you have JVM downloaded if not find ways to download for your operating system

 3. Open terminal and type java (space) -jar (space) and drag the executable jar file in and press enter

-here is what I mean by that

-you know